nm2107/Pioneer-DJM-850-driver-reverse-engineering/doc/usb-device-specifications.md

 - Description : exposes endpoints number `5` and `6` for `ISOCHRONOUS` `URB in`
 and `URB out` requests and responses.
 Used for DVS on the 24bits A/D and D/A audio converter (ASIO and Core Audio compatible).
+The `wMaxPacketSize` attribute has a value of `1024 bytes`, which indicates that these endpoints are on an USB high speed device (i.e. USB 2.0).

 ### Third Interface Descriptor